Master of Media (Strategic Communication) Mid-Year Entry

 PR Advisor, Communications Advisor, Wine Marketing, Digital Marketer, Market Research Analyst, Market Researcher, Marketer / Marketing Manager, Marketing Associate, Marketing Planner, Strategist, Communications Analyst, Digital Strategist, Social Media Manager, Social Media Strategist

-You must complete 36 units of core courses as follows:
+You must complete 36 (24 if you have a relevant Bachelor degree) units of core courses as follows:

 · MDIA 7005 Media Relations